 Summer fishing hours: from shore sunrise-9pm; from boat sunrise-sunset

 Puddingstone has the usual SoCal variety of fish: trout, catfish, bass, carp, and panfish.
 The east and south shores are more popular for shoreline fishing.
-Puddingstone hosts three fishing derbies each year (its last moonlight summer fishing event for 2012 is on August 4—fish til 4am!).
+Puddingstone hosts three fishing derbies each year.
 Maybe that's a bit much for young kids, but they will enjoy the swimming beach, trails, horseback riding, camping, and playgrounds that are available in this park.
+Be sure to check out their catch fishing limits.

 Huckleberry Kids Pond